matter-labs/era-contracts/docs/Overview.md

 can be called only by the validator.

-When the validator calls `commitBatches`, the same calldata will be propogated to the zkSync contract (`DiamondProxy` through `call` where it invokes the `ExecutorFacet` through `delegatecall`), and also a timestamp is assigned to these blocks to track the time these blocks are commited by the validator to enforce a delay between committing and execution of blocks.
-Then, the validator can prove the already commited blocks regardless of the mentioned timestamp, and again the same calldata (related to the `proveBatches` function) will be propogated to the zkSync contract.
+When the validator calls `commitBatches`, the same calldata will be propogated to the zkSync contract (`DiamondProxy` through `call` where it invokes the `ExecutorFacet` through `delegatecall`), and also a timestamp is assigned to these batches to track the time these batches are commited by the validator to enforce a delay between committing and execution of batches.
+Then, the validator can prove the already commited batches regardless of the mentioned timestamp, and again the same calldata (related to the `proveBatches` function) will be propogated to the zkSync contract.
 After, the `delay` is elapsed, the validator is allowed to call `executeBatches` to propogate the same calldata to zkSync contract.